Find Your Home on the Web

 Drill down and see more.

 For more information on this home, use the top link buttons.
 “Property Detail” reveals more detailed information about the home itself (again, some of it is outdated).
 Now scroll further down to see the property Sales History and Permit History.
-Click on the latter and a new page will show the permits issued for the home’s extensive renovation.
-For your own home on the Web, I recommend you save this page as a PDF file.
+Clicking on this link will take you to the portal where you may create or search for King County permits and licenses.

 To get the lay of the land, click on “Map This Property”.
 This will take you to the King County Parcel viewer.
 Now, for the most recent bird’s eye view, click on the “Basemap” button and select “King County Aerial 2013”.